J. C. Leyendecker

-Joseph Christian Leyendecker (March 23, 1874 – July 25, 1951) was one of the most prominent and financially successful freelance commercial artists working in the U.S. He was active between 1895 and 1951 producing artwork hundreds of posters, books, advertisements, and magazine covers and stories.
-He is best known for his 80 covers for Collier's Weekly, 322 covers for The Saturday Evening Post, and advertising illustrations for B. Kuppenheimer suits and Arrow brand shirts and collars.
-He is one of the few (known) homosexual artists working in the early twentieth century U.S.
+Joseph Christian Leyendecker (March 23, 1874 – July 25, 1951) was one of the most prominent and financially successful freelance commercial artists in the United States.
+He was active between 1895 and 1951 producing drawings and paintings for hundreds of posters, books, advertisements, and magazine covers and stories.
+He is best known for his 80 covers for Collier's Weekly, 322 covers for The Saturday Evening Post, and advertising illustrations for B. Kuppenheimer men's clothing and Arrow brand shirts and detachable collars.
+He was one of the few known reportedly gay artists working in the early-twentieth century United States.

 Early life

-Leyendecker (also known as 'J. C.' or 'Joe') was born on March 23, 1874 in Montabaur, Germany to Peter Leyendecker (1838–1916) and Elizabeth Ortseifen Leyendecker (1845–1905).
-His brother and fellow illustrator Francis Xavier (aka "Frank") was born three years later.
+Leyendecker (also known as 'J. C.' or 'Joe') was born on March 23, 1874, in Montabaur, Germany, to Peter Leyendecker (1838–1916) and Elizabeth Ortseifen Leyendecker (1845–1905).
+His brother and fellow illustrator Francis Xavier (aka "Frank") was born two years later.
 In 1882, the entire Leyendecker family immigrated to Chicago, Illinois, where Elizabeth's brother Adam Ortseifen was vice-president of the McAvoy Brewing Company.
-A sister, Mary Augusta, arrived after the family immigrated to America.
+A sister, Augusta Mary, arrived after the family immigrated to America.
+Leyendecker was of Sephardic Jewish ancestry through his father.

-As a teenager, around 1890, J. C. Leyendecker apprenticed at the Chicago printing and engraving company J. Manz & Company, eventually working his way up to staff artist.
-At the same time he took night classes at the school of the Chicago Art Institute.
+As a teenager, around 1890, J. C. Leyendecker apprenticed at the Chicago printing and engraving company J. Manz & Company, eventually working his way up to the position of staff artist.
+At the same time he took night classes at the School of the Art Institute of Chicago.

-After studying drawing and anatomy under John Vanderpoel at the Chicago Art Institute, J. C. and Frank enrolled in the Académie Julian in Paris from October 1895 through June 1897.
-Upon their return from Paris to Chicago, the Leyendecker brothers took an apartment in Hyde Park, Illinois.
+After studying drawing and anatomy under John Vanderpoel at the Art Institute, J. C. and Frank enrolled in the Académie Julian in Paris from October 1895 through June 1897.
+Upon their return to Chicago, the Leyendecker brothers took an apartment in Hyde Park.
 They also shared a studio in Chicago's Fine Arts Building at 410 South Michigan Ave.

 Career

+J. C. Leyendecker had a long career that extended from the mid-1890s until his death in 1951.
+During that time he worked for a wide range of commercial, editorial and government clients.